Acne: Causes, Types & Why Antibiotics Are Failing — The 2026 Clinical Guide

 What Acne Actually Is — The 4-Driver Model

 Most people understand acne as "clogged pores" or "too much oil."
-That's accurate as far as it goes — but it doesn't explain why some people with oily skin never break out, why stress causes acne even when diet hasn't changed, or why antibiotics stop working after 3–6 months.
+That's accurate as far as it goes — but it doesn't explain why some people with oily skin never break out, why stress causes acne even when diet hasn't changed, or why antibiotics often stop working after several months.
 The complete clinical picture involves four drivers operating simultaneously.

 Excess Sebum Production

 Overactive sebaceous glands produce more oil than the follicle can clear.
-Sebum itself isn't the problem — it's what happens when it accumulates: it becomes the growth medium for C. acnes bacteria and creates the anaerobic environment that drives inflammation.
-Androgens, insulin, IGF-1, and stress hormones all directly stimulate sebum production.
+Sebum itself isn't the problem — it's what happens when it accumulates: it becomes the growth medium for C. acnes and creates the anaerobic environment that drives inflammation.
+Androgens, insulin, IGF-1, and stress hormones all stimulate sebum production.

 Follicular Hyperkeratinization